-The PMCP fish and shark project research team is generating knowledge on the spatial distribution of fish along with their relationship with habitats.
+The PMCP fish and shark project research team has generated knowledge on the spatial distribution of fish along with their relationship with habitats.
 This is informing fisheries management and conservation of the Pilbara region.

-The research team is also investigating human-induced change by assessing and comparing composition, abundance and size-structure of fishes across gradients in fishing pressure.
-This includes surveys of no-take sanctuary zones at Ningaloo, Muiron Islands and the Montebello Islands.
+The research team has also investigated human-induced change by assessing and comparing composition, abundance and size-structure of fishes across gradients in fishing pressure.
+This included surveys of no-take sanctuary zones at Ningaloo, Muiron Islands and the Montebello Islands.